Achievements and Objectives

 - Objective 2) Supporting country strategy

-- Romania: Input to address of old growth forest and illegal timber issues, linked to the OGF Protection Strategy
+- Romania: Ongoing input to address of old growth forest and illegal timber issues, linked to the OGF Protection Strategy

 - Objective 3) Implement sector/topic specific programmes

 - Delivery of Old Growth Forest conference on 13/14th September 2017

 - Establishment of OGF strategy, with all project elements:

 - Illegal logging: Ongoing input, donor identification, data collection